 There is nothing more adorable than baby guinea pigs.
-If you thought adult guinea pigs are cute and adorable, just wait to see their babies!
-Babies are tiny, much smaller, and much cuter!
-But, how are these adorable little things called?
-They are called pups, and they are born after just 2 months of pregnancy.
-Today we will discuss what to feed baby guinea pigs (good and bad foods for the pups) because they need only health and good nutrition during their growth.
+If you thought adult guinea pigs were adorable, just wait to see their babies!
+Their babies are much smaller and cuter!
+These adorable little babies are called pups and are born after more or less 2 months of pregnancy.

-Caring for the young pups shouldn’t be a hard task, as long as you have the right information for their diet.
-Of course, many of the rules for the grown guinea pigs apply here as well.
-In all sections below we will cover the most common foods for the pups, why they are good for them, we will also mention unhealthy foods for pups, as well as other things, so keep reading!
+Caring for young pups shouldn’t be hard if you have the right information for their diet.
+Of course, many of the rules for the grown guinea pigs apply here.

 What to Feed the Pups Right After They Are Born?